Light Crusader: Reception

 The Japanese publication Micom BASIC Magazine ranked Light Crusader second in popularity in its August 1995 issue, and it received a 21.7/30 score in a poll conducted by Mega Drive Fan and a 7.826/10 score in a 1995 readers' poll conducted by the Japanese Sega Saturn Magazine, ranking among Sega Mega Drive titles at the number 156 spot.
-The game also received an average reception from critics when it was released on the Virtual Console for the Wii, holding a rating of 67.50% based on five reviews according to review aggregator GameRankings.
+The game also received an average reception from critics when it was released on the Virtual Console for the Wii, holding a rating of 67.50% based on five reviews according to review aggregator platform GameRankings.

 Gus Swan and Steve Merrett Mean Machines Sega praised the graphics and unique mixture of gameplay elements.
 They criticized that the game is often too easy and dull, and compared it unfavorably to The Story of Thor for longevity, but nonetheless gave it a very positive assessment, calling it "A superlative arcade adventure with great playability".
 Next Generation said that the game design reflected Treasure's experience with action games, but that the non-action elements such as the puzzles and storyline are overly shallow, and the isometric perspective creates control difficulties.
 They concluded, "Light Crusader is still one of the more exciting and graphically pleasing Genesis titles that has come out recently, but this is by no means a RPG".

 Electronic Gaming Monthlys four editors praised the graphics, but all but one of them gave the game an overall negative assessment, saying that the perspective severely hinders visibility, the combat is clunky, the lack of story makes the game less involving and creates difficulty figuring out where to go next, and there is too much of an emphasis on puzzles.
 GamePros The Unknown Gamer commented that the graphics and music are impressive in parts, but that the game is less challenging and complex than most RPGs, and that the player character maneuvers poorly, "with nowhere near the range or fluidity of movement of Ali in Beyond Oasis."
 However, they concluded, "In the end, Light Crusader gets a passing grade because of some cool bosses and interesting puzzle challenges".